MatMatias/opengl_toys/README.md

 # OPENGL TOYS

 The objective of this project is to study OpenGL.
-Four different objects were built, that being the following:
+Five different objects were built, that being the following:

 ## Dice